 A brindle pattern adds eumelanin stripes to all areas with phaeomelanin base color.

 Since agouti naturally is already quite dark, the added brindle striping might not be visible at first glance.
-But it might be very obvious in the non-banded areas on the lower legs or muzzle.
+But it might be very obvious in the non-banded areas on the lower legs or cheeks.

 Agouti & White